lcamichigan/alumni-association-style-guide/README.md

 **ΖΑΧ** Uppercase, with no periods between letters.

-**zeta number** Note lowercase.
-Write zeta numbers like Sigma 556, or Σ 556 if your typeface supports Greek.
-Use a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) to separate the chapter name from the number.
+**Zeta number** Write Zeta numbers like Sigma 556, or Σ 556 if your typeface supports Greek.
+Use a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) to separate the Zeta name from the number.